 - Choose from one of the options shown above

 - Name your account, and share it with whoever you’d like to collaborate with

 The beauty of your Workspaces is that there are countless ways for you to get the entire picture on each of your target accounts, collaborate with your teammates, and customize the information displayed to your liking.
 By default, you’ll see engagement data, account statuses, tasks associated to the account, and some other useful info.
 You can customize the table by moving the columns around, selecting which columns are displayed, and even creating your own columns.

 Important: Groove admins can configure Workspaces to include 10 additional Account fields (standard or custom) from Salesforce as described below to be displayed as columns in every Workspace.

 Within your Workspaces, you can create Account tasks for yourself or for a team member shared on the Workspace:

-Once you create the task, the person you've assigned it to will receive an email notification with all the details of the task, as well as a reminder on the morning that it's due.
+Once you create the task, the person you've assigned it to will receive an email notification with all the details of the task, as well as a reminder 24 hours before it is due.
 The person who assigned it will receive an email confirmation when the task has been completed.